How Does a Bird Know If Its Fake and Plastic

 Plastic predators are great for us because they are typically no maintenance and they don’t cause any problems of their own (apart from maybe aesthetic problems).
 Plastic predators have been used for a long time, then just the shape of the predator was used to scare away birds who have over the generations grown smarter about their surroundings.

-Just for this post were not interested in talking about which works best. (if you would like to see, head to the reviews page.)
+Just for this post were not interested in talking about which works best.

 But what about the question, how does a bird tell if something is fake?